authcompanion/authcompanion2/documentation/docs/guide/adminapi.md

 The RESTful Admin API helps you to manage your Authcompanion Users for administrative purposes.
 And can be used to power an Authcompanion Admin Panel.

-## Bearer Token (Admin Access Token)
+## Admin Access Token (Bearer Token)

-All Admin API requests require a Bearer Token.
-This token is generated when you start the AuthComanion server and is available as a file on the path set in the `ADMIN_KEY_PATH=./adminkey` config via `.env.example`.
+All Admin API requests require a Bearer Token in the request's header.
+This token is generated when you start the AuthComanion server and is available as a file on the path set in the `ADMIN_KEY_PATH=./adminkey` config (via `.env.example`).

 The JWT itself has a expiration time of 1 hour.
 After that time, you will need to restart the AuthCompanion server to generate a new token - available in the same file.